Peterfrontenddev1/Understanding-Uninitialized-Variables/README.md

 Initialize the three variables a, b, and c with 5, 10, and "I am a" respectively so that they will not be undefined.

+a should be defined and evaluated to have the value of 6.